martincf/westkirbyartscentre/_events/2019-04-20-all-you-need-is-spam.md

 permalink: /events/all-you-need-is-spam
 ---

-Dean Johnson celebrates the comedy genious of Eric Idle and Monty Python.
+Dean Johnson celebrates the comedy genius of Eric Idle and Monty Python.

 Along with his zeal for surreal characters 'nudge nudge , wink wink ' Wirral educated Eric Idle has created a catalogue of classic catchy songs , years of fraternising with The Beatles , led Zepplin and the Who certainly paid off , Dean will cherry pick through Idle's cheerful and often outrageous songbook. interspersed with a few of Python's greatest skits